uplink-systems/Terraform-Modules/modules/azuredevops/project_wiki/README.md

 ### Description

 The module **poroject_wiki** manages Azure DevOps wikis.
 This includes project wikis as well as code wikis.
-Because of the known issues mentioned below, 'codeWiki' is the module's default wiki type and creating a projectWiki must be specified explicitely.
+Because of the known issues mentioned below, *codeWiki* is the module's default wiki type and creating a *projectWiki* must be specified explicitely.

 ### Requirements